JacobEEEGuy005/EOL-Host-Application/docs/ADDING_NEW_TEST_TYPES.md

 #### 1.2 Add Actuation Schema

-In the `actuation.oneOf` array (starting around line 17), add a new object defining the required and optional properties for your test type's actuation configuration:
+In the `actuation.oneOf` array (starting around line 18 in `schema.json`), add a new object defining the required and optional properties for your test type's actuation configuration:

 ```json
 {